endpoints4s/endpoints4s/documentation/manual/src/doc/algebras/json-schemas.md

 ### JSON schemas transformation

-The module also takes advantage shapeless to define more convenient operations for combining JSON schema definitions: the `zip` operation is replaced by a `:*:` operator, and `xmap` is replaced by `as`:
+The module also takes advantage shapeless to provide a more convenient `as` operation for transforming JSON schema definitions, instead of `xmap`:

 ~~~ scala src=../../../../../json-schema/json-schema-generic/src/test/scala/endpoints/generic/JsonSchemasDocs.scala#explicit-schema
 ~~~